nikolaystrikhar/gutenberg-forms/readme.txt

 == Changelog ==
 For more information, visit [Gutenberg Forms](https://gutenbergforms.com)

+= 2.2.8.4 = 6 Jan 2023

+- Security: Guests had access to the form entries via WP API
+- Security: Prevent direct access to .php files
+- Security: Other security fixes
+- Fix: Entries not showing if the default permalinks structure is set
+- Enhancement: Minor UX improvements for admins
+- Update: Minimum PHP version is 7.1

-= 2.2.8.3 = (5 Jan 2023)
+= 2.2.8.3 = 5 Jan 2023

-- Fixed: Plugin was broken on wp.org
+- Fix: Plugin was broken on wp.org.
-- Updated: Compatibility with WP 6.1.1
+- Update: Compatibility with WP 6.1.1.
-- Updated: Readme
+- Update: Readme.

 = 2.2.8.1 = (16 May 2022)